MorrisMA/M65C02A/README.md

-    (5)     The M65C02A core supports stack-relative addressing using almost any 6502/65C02 instruction that uses zero page, pre-indexed zero page, absolute, pre-indexed absolute (and indirect versions of these addressing modes) through the application of the osx, osz, and ois prefix instructions.
+    (5)     The M65C02A core supports stack-relative addressing using almost any 6502/65C02 instruction that uses zero page, pre-indexed zero page, absolute, pre-indexed absolute (and indirect versions of these addressing modes) through the application of the OSX plus the SIZ or ISZ prefix instructions.
+(Note: WAI and STP can be replaced with the OSZ (OSX+SIZ), and the OIS (OSX+ISZ) prefix instructions to reduce the instruction size and number of cycles.)

-    (6)     M65C02A core’s XTOS can function as a third (auxiliary) stack pointer, SX, when stack instructions are prefixed with the osx instruction.
+    (6)     M65C02A core’s XTOS can function as a third (auxiliary) stack pointer, SX, when stack instructions are prefixed with the OSX instruction.
 (Note: when used as the auxiliary stack pointer, S becomes the source/target for all of the 6502/65C02 instructions specific to the X register: ldx, stx, cpx, txa, tax, plx, phx.
-This feature provides seven more ways to affect the system stack pointer: lds, sts, cps, tsa, tas, pls, phs.)
+This feature provides seven more ways to affect the system stack pointer: lds, sts, cps, tsa, tas, pls, phs.
+With the OSZ and OIS prefix instructions included, the width and addressing modes of these instructions can be controlled with fewer instruction bytes and cycles.)

     (7)     The M65C02A core provides support for kernel and user modes.
-The previously unused and unimplemented bit of the processor status word (P), bit 5, is used to indicate the processor mode, M. The M65C02A core provides kernel mode and a user mode stack pointers, SK and SU, respectively, for this purpose.
+The previously unused and unimplemented bit of the processor status word (P), bit 5, is used to indicate the processor mode, M. The M65C02A core provides kernel mode and user mode stack pointers, SK and SU, respectively, for this purpose.
     SU may be manipulated from kernel mode routines, but SK is inaccessible to user mode routines.
 (Note: a 6502/65C02 program will stay in the kernel mode unless bit 5 (kernel mode) of the PSW on the system stack is cleared when an rti instruction is performed.
 On reset, the M65C02A defaults to kernel mode for compatibility with 6502/65C02 microprocessors.)

     (8)     M65C02A core provides automatic support for stacks greater than 256 bytes.
 This feature is automatically activated whenever stacks are allocated